-As well as packing cubes, using ziplock bags can help you to organise a wide variety of packed items from electronics and cables to your phone charger, and any medication or vitamins you take regularly.
-Pack a few extra ones in case you need them coming home, or the ones you use for taking liquids on the plane get damaged.
+As well as packing cubes, ziplock bags can help you to organise a wide variety of packed items from electronics and cables to your phone charger, and any medication or vitamins you take regularly.
+Pack a few extra ones in case you need them coming home, or if the ones you use for taking liquids on the plane get damaged.
 Ziplock bags can also help prevent in-suitcase leaks from liquids such as shampoo or mouthwash, and for additional insurance you can add some cling film to each container before putting them in a bag.
 If you are travelling in economy, or even premium economy, it’s a good idea to weigh your luggage when you’re all packed, to avoid being charged unnecessary fees at the airport.
 Also make sure your carry on bag is within size limits, and on or below the stipulated weight.
-If either bag is close to the limit100 ml, remove a few items, in particular any heavy toiletries and consider buying what you need at your destination.
+If either bag is close to the limit, remove a few items, in particular any heavy toiletries, and consider buying what you need at your destination.
 Finally, no matter how careful we are, even flying with a premium airline, sometimes bags go missing.
 Always pack valuables in your carry on bag, and if you really want to cautious, include a change of clothes and a few basic toiletries including a toothbrush and toothpaste, making sure each liquid is 100ml or less in size.